Shubhangi-sawalkar/Chat-with-SQL/README.md

 Welcome to the GitHub repository for our tutorial on building a natural language SQL chatbot using GPT-4!
 This project demonstrates how to create a chatbot capable of interpreting natural language queries, generating SQL queries, and fetching results from a Microsoft SQL Server (MSSQL) database.
 The project is intuitive and user-friendly, leveraging the power of OpenAI's GPT-4 model and an interactive Streamlit GUI.

-🟡 This repository is the companion resource for our YouTube video tutorial.

 Features
 Natural Language Processing: Leverages GPT-4 to understand and respond to user queries in natural language.